RedHatQE/carbon/docs/components/providers/openstack.rst

 Credentials
 +++++++++++

-To authenticate with OpenStack, you will need to create a OpenStack credentials section within your scenario descriptor file.
-Below is an example of defining credentials for an OpenStack tenant.
+To authenticate with OpenStack, you will need to create an OpenStack credentials section within your scenario descriptor file.
+Below is an example credentials section with all available OpenStack credential keys.

 .. code-block:: yaml
     :linenos: